 A number of small schools and districts may not meet minimum cell size requirements for participation, assessments, and attendance or graduation, even after combining four years of data.
-In these cases, districts and schools will provide additional data during the review period in order to determine a final AYP designation.
+The Department will contact small schools and districts to request additional data.
+Early previews (pre-preliminary) of the AYP report available on the secure ODE validation web site for districts will reflect a "Pending" designation status until additional data is provided.